Willowwood Arboretum

 The location was first cleared for farming in the 18th century, which led to the formation of the meadows that now exist on the property.
-It was originally named Paradise Farm before being bought by amateur arborist brothers, Henry and Robert Tubbs, in 1908, who then renamed the property Willowwood after the natural collection of willow trees that exist in the area.
+It was originally named Paradise Farm before being bought by Henry and Robert Tubbs in 1908, who then renamed the property Willowwood after the natural collection of willow trees that exist in the area.
 They expanded the farmhouse that dates back to 1792 and made it into their family home.
-The brothers slowly collected and grew many specimens over the next half century, including a vast collection of rare and exotic species, thanks in part to the popular New York horticultural scene at the dawn of the 20th century.
+Both amateur horticulturalists, the brothers collected and grew many specimens over the next half century, including a vast collection of rare and exotic species, thanks in part to the popular New York horticultural scene at the dawn of the 20th century.
 Afterward, the property was formed into a private arboretum and run by Rutgers University as a plant and tree research facility.
 It then became part of the Morris County Park System in 1980.

-The arboretum consists of both wild forest and tended tree collections, farm land, a residence with two small gardens and a handful of smaller out-buildings.
-There are about 3,500 types of native and exotic plants, many rare.
-The historic collections include oak, maple, willow, magnolia, lilac, cherry, fir, pine, a superb specimen of Dawn Redwood (Metasequoia) now more than 98 ft tall, masses of ferns and handsome stands of field and forest wild flowers.
+The arboretum consists of both wild forest and tended tree collections, farmland, a residence with two small gardens and a handful of smaller out-buildings.
+There are about 3,500 types of native and exotic plants, many rare in cultivation.
+The historic collections include oak, maple, willow, magnolia, lilac, cherry, fir, pine, a superb specimen of Dawn Redwood (Metasequoia) now more than 98 ft tall, masses of ferns and handsome stands of field and forest wildflowers.

 Both wild and cultivated plantings can be seen on self-guiding tours through informal paths in open areas and woodlands.